- Case Study -

 BOXXER CONCEPT

 Spatial ability is a predictor of successful STEM careers and education.
-Boxxer is a virtual reality app for enhancing spatial ability and for demonstrating interaction design and artificial intelligence.
-My Boxxer game concept and slide presentation won an award in the category Best Industrial Product at the 2018 international NATO e‑Learning Conference.
+"Boxxer" is a virtual reality app for enhancing spatial ability and for demonstrating interaction design and artificial intelligence.
+The "Boxxer" game concept was voted Best Industrial Product by attendees of the 2018 international NATO e‑Learning Conference.

-Boxxer challenges players to fill a large box with smaller boxes, leaving the least possible unfilled space.
-The navigation interface allows box manipulation with dual VR controllers or hand and finger tracking.
+"Boxxer" challenges players to fill a large box with smaller boxes, leaving the least possible unfilled space.
+The interface affords box manipulation with dual VR controllers or hand and finger tracking.
 A player's score factors total attempts, elapsed time, and the unfilled space remaining at the end of a round.
-The glass-like boxes, dramatic lighting, and dynamic camera angles in these illustrations came together in 3ds Max.
+The dramatic lighting and dynamic camera angles in these renders came together in Autodesk 3ds Max.

-The Boxxer app generates box dimensions in real-time with heuristics instead of a lookup table.
+"Boxxer" generates box dimensions in real-time with heuristics instead of a lookup table.
 The procedural generator adapts dynamically to a player's strategy.
-The more skillful the player, the more capable the app's intelligent agent becomes, steadily improving its ideal performance model and prediction accuracy.
-BOXXER derives from my 2017 EDUDEV blog post, "Making A Puzzle App With Unity."
+The more skillful the player, the more capable the app's intelligent agent becomes by steadily improving its ideal performance model and prediction accuracy.
+"BOXXER" derives from my 2017 EDUDEV blog post, "Making A Puzzle App With Unity."

 Spatial ability is a predictor of successful STEM careers and education.
-Boxxer is a virtual reality app for enhancing spatial ability and for demonstrating interaction design and artificial intelligence.
-My Boxxer game concept and slide presentation won an award in the category Best Industrial Product at the 2018 international NATO e‑Learning Conference.
+"Boxxer" is a virtual reality app for enhancing spatial ability and for demonstrating interaction design and artificial intelligence.
+The "Boxxer" game concept was voted Best Industrial Product by attendees of the 2018 international NATO e‑Learning Conference.

-Boxxer challenges players to fill a large box with smaller boxes, leaving the least possible unfilled space.
-The navigation interface allows box manipulation with dual VR controllers or hand and finger tracking.
+"Boxxer" challenges players to fill a large box with smaller boxes, leaving the least possible unfilled space.
+The interface affords box manipulation with dual VR controllers or hand and finger tracking.
 A player's score factors total attempts, elapsed time, and the unfilled space remaining at the end of a round.
-The glass-like boxes, dramatic lighting, and dynamic camera angles in these illustrations came together in 3ds Max.
+The dramatic lighting and dynamic camera angles in these renders came together in Autodesk 3ds Max.

-The Boxxer app generates box dimensions in real-time with heuristics instead of a lookup table.
+"Boxxer" generates box dimensions in real-time with heuristics instead of a lookup table.
 The procedural generator adapts dynamically to a player's strategy.
-The more skillful the player, the more capable the app's intelligent agent becomes, steadily improving its ideal performance model and prediction accuracy.
-BOXXER derives from my 2017 EDUDEV blog post, "Making A Puzzle App With Unity."
+The more skillful the player, the more capable the app's intelligent agent becomes by steadily improving its ideal performance model and prediction accuracy.
+"BOXXER" derives from my 2017 EDUDEV blog post, "Making A Puzzle App With Unity."

-Boxxer challenges players to fill a large box with smaller boxes, leaving the least possible unfilled space.
-The navigation interface allows box manipulation with dual VR controllers or hand and finger tracking.
+"Boxxer" challenges players to fill a large box with smaller boxes, leaving the least possible unfilled space.
+The interface affords box manipulation with dual VR controllers or hand and finger tracking.
 A player's score factors total attempts, elapsed time, and the unfilled space remaining at the end of a round.
-The glass-like boxes, dramatic lighting, and dynamic camera angles in these illustrations came together in 3ds Max.
+The dramatic lighting and dynamic camera angles in these renders came together in Autodesk 3ds Max.

-The Boxxer app generates box dimensions in real-time with heuristics instead of a lookup table.
+"Boxxer" generates box dimensions in real-time with heuristics instead of a lookup table.
 The procedural generator adapts dynamically to a player's strategy.
-The more skillful the player, the more capable the app's intelligent agent becomes, steadily improving its ideal performance model and prediction accuracy.
-BOXXER derives from my 2017 EDUDEV blog post, "Making A Puzzle App With Unity."
+The more skillful the player, the more capable the app's intelligent agent becomes by steadily improving its ideal performance model and prediction accuracy.
+"BOXXER" derives from my 2017 EDUDEV blog post, "Making A Puzzle App With Unity."